 It’s said that there is not such a thing as falling gracefully in love.
 Not with Europe at least.
-Just how we tend to keep dreaming about love as we fear reality may not best reflect as we dreamt it, an Europe vacation is always but a beautiful canvas for our fantasies.
-But with Europe it’s a sin to just sit and wonder.
+Just how we tend to keep dreaming about love as we fear reality may not best reflect as we dreamt it, a Europe vacation is always but a beautiful canvas for our fantasies.
+But with Europe, it’s a sin to just sit and wonder.
 Fret not — here’s an exhaustive itinerary to come close to perfecting a multi-city Europe vacation covering Italy and Switzerland.

 ✔︎ 2 Nights in Rome

 Day 1 — Morning: Fly into Rome and check in to your hotel.

 Afternoon: Skip the Line: Colosseum, Forum, and Palatine Hill Walking Tour.
 These essential sensations of Rome where many amusing historical anecdotes come alive, attract people like a swarm of fireflies.
 Allow yourself the privilege of not spending your vacation in what may seem like eternal queues, and explore the fable-ous Rome.

 Evening: Tango down the Spanish Steps.
 Because you can afford to miss nothing when it comes to Rome.
 Follow the footsteps of Romans in this widest butterfly-structured stairways dating back to the 1720s.
 Find Fontana della Barcaccia, a truly baroque fountain welcoming you at the end of the steps.

 Day 2 — Morning: Diocletian Bath and the Octagonal Hall tour.
 Nearly four centuries of artworks etched on sepulchres and stanchions greet you on the outside whilst intricate marble sculptures await you on the inside.